pieterkdevilliers/audio-filters/README.md

 * Determine the component values or cut-off frequency for a set of known components.

 ### User stories:
 1. As a visitor, I am designing a Passive High Pass Filter to limit the minimum freqency signal being passed to the amplifier inputs of a hi-fi system.
-I know what the amplifier's input impedance is (300 mOhm), and know the desired cut-off frequency (50Hz).
+I know what the amplifier's output impedance is (300 mOhm), and know the desired cut-off frequency (50Hz).
 I can use the Passive High Pass Filter calculator to determine the Capacitance required (10.61pF) for the capacitor in the circuit, to achieve the desired cut-off frequency.
 2. As a visitor, I am designing a Passive Low Pass Filter to limit the maximum freqency signal being passed to the sub-woofer inputs of a hi-fi system.
-I know what the sub-woofer's input impedance is (300 mOhm), and know the desired cut-off frequency (50Hz).
+I know what the sub-woofer amplifier's output impedance is (300 mOhm), and know the desired cut-off frequency (50Hz).
 I can use the Passive Low Pass Filter calculator to determine the Capacitance required (10.61pF) for the capacitor in the circuit, to achieve the desired cut-off frequency.
 3. As a visitor, I am designing a Sub-woofer amplifier input circuit.
 I've completed the design and in testing want to calculate the actual cut-off frequency of the input-circuit.
-Based on the Capacitance and Input Impedance in the design, I can use the Passive Low Pass Filter calculator to determine the actual cut-off frequency of the design.
+Based on the Capacitance and Output Impedance in the design, I can use the Passive Low Pass Filter calculator to determine the actual cut-off frequency of the design.
 4. As a visitor, I am designing a Sub-woofer amplifier input circuit, with a Variable Resistor.
 I've completed the design and in testing want to calculate the actual reange of cut-off frequencies of the input-circuit.
-Baed on the Capacitance and Input Impedance, together with the range of the Variable Resistor in the design, I can use the Passive Low Pass Filter calculator to determine the actual cut-off frequency of the design.
+Baed on the Capacitance and InOutputput Impedance, together with the range of the Variable Resistor in the design, I can use the Passive Low Pass Filter calculator to determine the actual cut-off frequency of the design.

 ### Scope
 To help the visitor achieve their circuit design goals, I included the following features in the website: